Extended formulations for induced tree and path polytopes of chordal graphs: Induced path polytope of chordal graphs

 Full row rank of the whole matrix is obtained by the facts that the matrix is block triangular with a non-zero diagonal over the points~\eqref{point:chiv}--\eqref{point:chilast}, and that $H$ is the maximal submatrix with no 0 row having elements of $\delta \Bigl(w,C(K_w)\Bigr)$ as column set.
 This implies that the whole matrix has rank $|V| + |E|$, therefore the inequality is facet defining. \end{proof}

-The characterization of Theorem~\ref{the:facetorbit} gives no information about the number of such facet-defining inequalities.
-We show that the non-dominated inequalities~\eqref{iq:neighCliquebb} come in a polynomial number and can be enumerated efficiently.
+The characterization of Theorem~\ref{the:facetorbit} gives no information about the number of such facet-defining inequalities, we show that they can be separated in polynomial time by a reduction to a min cut problem in an oriented graph.

-We introduce a necessary condition on the clique $K$ for inequality~\ref{iq:neighCliquebb} to be facet-defining.
-After that, we show that the set of cliques verifying such a property come in a polynomial number in chordal graphs.